 Leonie is a nonprofit and international development professional with almost three decades of experience.
 She most recently led the growth of…

-Rachel Gleeson has a keen interest in people, how we interact with each other, and how our stories intertwine and…
+Rachel Gleeson is N4 Ireland’s Executive Director and has a keen interest in people in how we interact with each other…